realworldocaml/book/book/variables-and-functions/README.md

     let dx = (f ~y ~x:x' -. base) /. delta in
     let dy = (f ~x ~y:y' -. base) /. delta in
     (dx,dy)
-Characters 130-131:
+Line 5, characters 15-16:
-Error: This function is applied to arguments in an order different from other calls.
+Error: This function is applied to arguments
+       in an order different from other calls.
        This is only allowed when the real type is known.
 ```

 As suggested by the error message, we can get OCaml to accept the fact that